zone117x/node-cryptonote-pool/README.md

 #### 2) Configuration

+*Warning for Cyrptonote coins other than Monero:* this software may or may not work with any given cryptonote coin.
+Be wary of altcoins that change the number of minimum coin units because you will have to reconfigure several config values to account for those changes.
+Unless you're offering a bounty reward - do not open an issue asking for help getting a coin other than Monero working with this software.

 Copy the `config_example.json` file to `config.json` then overview each options and change any to match your preferred setup.